Robust PAC$^m$: Training Ensemble Models Under Misspecification and Outliers: Experiments

-Ensemble predictors not only have the advantage of addressing misspecification, but they can also be useful in enhancing calibration performance, that is, the capacity of the classifier to quantify uncertainty (see e.g., \cite{lakshminarayanan2017simple}).
-To quantify this potential benefit, we adopt the expected calibration error (ECE) \cite{guo2017calibration}, a standard metric that compares model confidence to actual test accuracy (see supplementary material for the exact definition).
-We set the contamination ratio to $\epsilon=0.3$ and evaluate test accuracy and ECE as a function of $t \in [0, 1]$.
-We compare the performance of the proposed minimizer of the robust $m$-free energy $\mathcal{J}_t^{m}$, with $m=10$, to: \emph{(i)} \emph{deep ensembles} \cite{lakshminarayanan2017simple}, also with $10$ models in the ensembles; and \emph{(ii)} the robust Gibbs predictor of \cite{amid2019robust}, which optimizes over a single predictor (not an ensemble) by minimizing the free energy metric $\mathcal{J}_t^{1}$.
+We measure the accuracy of the trained models, as well as their calibration performance.
+Calibration refers to the capacity of a model to quantify uncertainty (see, e.g., \cite{lakshminarayanan2017simple}).
+We specifically adopt the expected calibration error (ECE) \cite{guo2017calibration}, a standard metric that compares model confidence to actual test accuracy (see supplementary material for the exact definition).
+We train the classifiers using corrupted data sets with a contamination ratio $\epsilon=0.3$, and then we evaluate their accuracy and ECE as a function of $t \in [0, 1]$ based on a clean ($\epsilon=0$) holdout data set.
+We compare the performance of $(m,t)$-robust Bayesian learning based on the minimization of the robust $m$-free energy $\mathcal{J}_t^{m}$, with $m=10$, to: \emph{(i)} \emph{deep ensembles} \cite{lakshminarayanan2017simple}, also with $10$ models in the ensembles; and \emph{(ii)} the robust Gibbs predictor of \cite{amid2019robust}, which optimizes over a single predictor (not an ensemble) by minimizing the free energy metric $\mathcal{J}_t^{1}$.
+The inverse temperature parameter $\beta$ is set to $0.1$ in the $(m,t)$-robust Bayesian and the Gibbs predictor objectives.

+In Figure \ref{fig:class_acc_and_ece} we report the performance metrics attained by the trained models in the three different setups listed above.
+From the top panels we conclude that $(m,t)$-robust Bayesian learning is able to mitigate model misspecification by improving the final accuracy as compared to the robust Gibbs predictor and the deep ensemble models.
+Furthermore, the use of the robust loss for a properly chosen value of $t$ leads to a reduction of the detrimental effect of outliers and to an increase in the model accuracy performance as compared to the standard $\log$-loss ($t=1$).

-Figure \ref{fig:class_acc_and_ece} (top) shows that both the proposed robust ensemble predictor and deep ensembles have high accuracy ($\approx 95\%$) (top), while the robust Gibbs predictor suffers from some accuracy loss.
-Furthermore, the ECE of the proposed approach is lower than those of both deep ensembles and robust Gibbs predictor.
-It is observed that the accuracy and ECE performance levels depend on the choice of $t$ -- a problem that may be addressed using validation or meta-learning methods in a manner akin to \cite{zhang2021meta}.
+In terms of calibration performance, the lower panels demonstrate the capacity of robust ensemble predictors with $t<1$ to drastically reduce the ECE as compared to deep ensembles.
+In this regard, it is also observed that the accuracy and ECE performance levels depend on the choice of parameter $t$.
+In practice, the selection of $t$ may be addressed using validation or meta-learning methods in a manner akin to \cite{zhang2021meta}.
 Additional results on calibration in the form of reliability diagrams \cite{degroot1983comparison} can be found in supplementary material.